Updated: Dec 2, 2021

 Knowing that, are you still interested in doing the work?
 There is no one-size-fits-all for healing.
 It is a path that has many twists and turns.
 If you believe in it though, you can find it.
 Here is how to start.

 Second, know that illnesses and diseases are often the body’s way of trying to get your attention so you can deal with something that is blocking your ability to heal.
-Until you learn to listen to your body, you won’t be able to interpret its messages.
+Your body and mind already know what they need to get started.
+You will have to learn to listen to your body, so you can interpret its messages.

-Third, start practicing self-healing.
-All healing is essentially self-healing.
-It starts with acknowledging that few physical problems exist on their own.
+Third, recognize that all healing is essentially self-healing.
+Too many people accept the diagnoses from medical professionals and simply assume that it is the end of the story.
+They give up control of their own story and their own health.
+If you want to get better, it starts with taking back your power to find another way to heal.
+It also includes acknowledging that few physical problems exist on their own.
 You need to work with your underlying emotional, mental, and spiritual energy to find the root cause of your disease or condition.
-To do this, I’m a big fan of energy work and I always recommend that as a place to start (read this post to find some free ways to start energy work at home).
+To do this, I’m a big fan of energy work and I always recommend that as a place to start.
 As you dig into your underlying energy, you might need some help dealing with what you find.
 Be open to getting professional advice as needed, but know that the journey is always directed by you and your own power to heal.
-Only you can find the path toward healing.
+Only you can find your unique path toward healing.